 Research by Topic Area

-Interviewing candidates is a standard and vital part of the selection process for almost every organization.
-As technology progresses, so too are the ways in which organizations conduct interviews. .
-The use of technology-mediated interviews such as telephone, video-based, or online chat interviews can reduce the cost of interviewing and allow organizations to interview a broader applicant population.
+Algorithms and AI are changing the way that people make decisions.
+AI is increasingly being implemented into every stage of the employee selection context, from screening candidates to evaluating interview responses.
+This phenomenon raises serious questions about applicant reactions, fairness, and bias.
+Additionally, technology-mediated interviews, such as telephone, video-based, or online chat interviews, have become commonplace.
 While these types of technologies come with many benefits for Human Resource departments, research is needed in order to ensure organizations are implementing these solutions in a strategic and appropriate manner.
-In addition, as the features and characteristics of these technologies change so do the psychological implications for both applicants and interviewers.
+In addition, as the features and characteristics of these technologies change, so do the psychological implications for both applicants and interviewers.
 The WAVE lab is conducting several research projects that begin to address the impact that technology can have on the interview experience.

 White, J. C. & Behrend, T. S. (2023).
 Rater perceptions of malfunctions in video interviews: A qualitative analysis.
 Poster presented at the 38th Annual Conference of the Society for Industrial and Organizational Psychology, Boston, MA, United States.